Mizan95/calculator/README.md

 # calculator
-calculator with UI for the The Odin Project
+Calculator with UI for the The Odin Project